Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/07-select-types/03-page.md

 ### name (Required)

-When grouping checkboxes, as with radio buttons, the `name=""` should be the same for each element option.
+When grouping checkboxes, as with radio buttons, the `name=""` attribute should be the same for each element option.

 ### value (Required)